 Although not generally known to be especially peaceful, bettas will generally leave ghost shrimp alone, so they’re another one of the few fish it’s safe to pick as a tank mate.

-This isn’t an exhaustive list, so if you have a species in mind to keep your ghost shrimp with, ask an expert (or at least the internet) if it’s a good choice.
+This isn’t an exhaustive list, so if you have a species in mind to mix in a community tank, ask an expert (or at least the internet) if it’s a good choice.